megazear7/orison/templates/plain/src/partials/getting-started.md

 ### Make changes

-1. Make changes under /src based upon the [OrisonJS documentation](https://orison.alexlockhart.me)
+1. Make changes under /src based upon the [Orison documentation](https://orison.alexlockhart.me)
 1. Build the changes to /docs with `npm run build`
 1. Test your changes by running `npm run serve` and going to localhost:3000